Sharing & permissions

 You can assign both guests and other workspace members a level of access using the dropdown menus:

-You can collaborate with other people in Notion by adding them as members to your workspace (Team Plan & Enterprise Plan only).
+You can collaborate with other people in Notion by adding them as members to your workspace.
 These can be your teammates at work, friends, or anyone you want to work with on pages.
-There are a few ways to share Notion pages with other members so you can work together:
+There are a few ways to share Notion pages with all members of your workspace so you can work together:

 Share with individual teammates